-As service providers: Our physical environment is safe, well maintained, tidy, and comfortable and accessible, and the people we deliver services to can move independently and freely throughout.
-The physical environment optimises people's sense of belonging, independence, interaction, and function.
+belonging, independence, interaction, and function.
+Adequate personal space is provided to allow residents and staff to move around within their bedrooms safely.
+Rooms are personalised with furnishings, photos and other personal items displayed.
+There is a spacious lounge and a dining room adjacent to the kitchen.
+There are external areas with shade, accessible to the residents and there is safe access to a spacious garden.
 The environment is inclusive of peoples' cultures and supports cultural practices.
 The maintenance management policy ensures the interior and exterior of the facility are maintained to a good standard, and all equipment is maintained, serviced and safe.
-The building has a current warrant of fitness which expires on 7 July 2023.
-The service has a part-time maintenance person and part-time gardener.
-There are essential contractors who can be contacted as required.
-Maintenance requests are completed on the electronic management system and checked off once competed by the maintenance person.
+The building has a current warrant of fitness which expires on 21 August 2023.
+The service has a part-time maintenance and garden person who is also an owner.
+There are essential contractors who can be contacted 24/7 every day as required.
+Maintenance requests are completed on the paper management system and checked off once competed by the maintenance person.
 There is a preventative maintenance schedule which is maintained.
-The planned maintenance schedule includes electrical testing and tagging, equipment checks, calibrations of weigh scales and clinical equipment and testing, which are all current.
+The planned maintenance schedule includes electrical equipment testing and tagging, equipment checks, calibrations of weigh scales and clinical equipment and testing, which are all current.
 Weekly hot water temperature checks are completed regularly throughout the facility and are within expected ranges.
-There is electric heating (ceiling in lounge and dining room).
-Resident's room temperatures can be changed as required.

-Although there are no current plans to expand the building, the owner is aware of their obligation to ensure designs and environments reflect the aspirations and identity of Māori, for any new additions or new building construction that may arise in the future.
+There is electric heating (radiators) and heat pump unit.
+There is a plan in place to redecorate rooms and they are progressing through this.
+Although there are no current plans to expand the building, the manager is aware of their obligation to ensure designs and environments reflect the aspirations and identity of Māori, for any new additions or new building construction that may arise in the future.
+Subsection 4.2: Security of people and workforce ΕΛ Subsection 4.2: Security of people and workforce The people: I trust that if there is an emergency, my service provider will ensure I am safe.
+Te Tiriti: Service providers provide quality information on emergency and security arrangements to Māori and whānau.
+FA Emergency management policies, including the pandemic plan, outline the specific emergency response and evacuation requirements as well as the duties/responsibilities of staff in the event of an emergency.
+The emergency management procedure guides staff to complete a safe and timely evacuation of the facility in the